What is the purpose of FASPE?

 Can I apply if I’m not Jewish?
 Is this a faith-based trip?

 FASPE has no religious affiliation or motivation.
-Students of all religious, ethnic, and cultural backgrounds are encouraged to apply.
+Students, working journalists, and business executives early in their career of all religious, ethnic, and cultural backgrounds are encouraged to apply.

 Can LLM/LLD/PhD students apply?
 Can DO students apply?